tbarbette/xchange/README.md

 * Makes it possible for the application to easily use different packet chaining models (e.g., vector, linked list, or a combination of both) to better fit their needs.

-## Advantage over other approaches
+## Advantage over Other Approaches

-* Pirelli et al. [OSDI'20] accelerates DPDK model by removing the need for dynamic packet metadata.
-But that also prevents buffering of packets, such as switching packets betweeb cores, reordering packets, stream processing, even DPI would need packet copy, hence it comes with a lot of drawbacks.
-X-Change reduces the number of metadata buffers too, but without such restrictions.
-X-Change is also more generic, as it brings programmability inside the driver, one can implement the propose exchange of buffers, or the model proposed by Pirelli et al. without even re-compiling DPDK.
+* [Pirelli et al.][tinynf-link] [OSDI'20][osdi-20-page] accelerates DPDK model by removing the need for dynamic packet metadata.
+However, it also prevents buffering of packets, such as switching packets between cores, reordering packets, and stream processing; even a DPI would need to copy packets.
+Hence, it comes with a lot of drawbacks.
+X-Change also reduces the number of metadata buffers, but without imposing those restrictions.
+Furthermore, X-Change is more generic, as it brings programmability inside the driver, which makes it possible to implement buffer exchanging, or the model proposed by Pirelli et al., without even re-compiling DPDK.

 ## Building X-Change

 You can compile/build X-Change via `usertools/dpdk-setup.sh`.
 We have tested X-Change with both `gcc` and `clang`.

-**Please make sure that `CONFIG_RTE_LIBRTE_XCHG=y` and `CONFIG_RTE_LIBRTE_XCHG_MBUF=y` are set in `config/common_base`.**
+**Please make sure that `CONFIG_RTE_LIBRTE_XCHG=y` and `CONFIG_RTE_LIBRTE_XCHG_MBUF=n` are set in `config/common_base`.**

 To make the most out of X-Change, it is essential to use Link-Time Optimization (LTO).
-Using LTO allows the compiler to perform 'whole program' optimizations during link time and inline the conversion functions introduced by X-Change, achieving zero-overhead flexibility.
+Using LTO allows the compiler to perform "whole program" optimizations during link time and inline the conversion functions introduced by X-Change, thereby achieving zero-overhead flexibility.